openshift/installer/docs/user/troubleshootingbootstrap.md

 3 directories, 0 files
 ```

-The troubleshooting would require the logs of the installer gathering the log bundle, which are easily availble in `.openshift_install.log`.
+The troubleshooting would require the logs of the installer gathering the log bundle, which are easily available in `.openshift_install.log`.